Open hardware · in active development prototype v0.8.0

 Open-source ADS-B Receiver & Flight Data Box

-Pilot Kit Box receives nearby ADS-B / Mode-S traffic, records every flight locally without an internet connection, runs a backup G1000-style primary flight display on a 2.4″ transflective screen, and streams enriched flight data to the Pilot Kit App over BLE — all from a single open-source hardware build under $35.
+Pilot Kit Box receives nearby ADS-B / Mode-S traffic and renders it on a 360° traffic radar and G1000-style PFD, fuses BNO085 attitude with BMP388 barometric altitude and GT-U8 GPS, records every flight to LittleFS or MicroSD without an internet connection, and streams GDL90 traffic and own-ship reports to the Pilot Kit App over BLE — all from a single open-source hardware build with a fabricated carrier PCB and 3D-printed enclosure at around $50.

 What it does